 Student Council meets at least three times an academic year to scrutinise Student Ideas in order to create policy for The Students' Union and discuss matters affecting the student experience.
-Student Council also holds the elected Executive to account by examining and asking questions of their activities, campaigning and policies.
+Student Council also holds the elected Presidents to account by examining and asking questions of their activities, campaigning and policies.

 You can find the minutes of Student Council Meetings HERE